mutex023/MrubiPrint/README.md

 9. Connect to your windows FTP server from the app
 10. That’s it, from now on you just need to copy a file (supported types for printing are .doc, .docx, .txt, .pdf, .xls, .xlsx, .ppt, .pptx, .jpg, .png) over FTP from your device to the PC  at c:\MrubiPrint and within 5 secs the document printing will start.
 11. After printing the document is deleted from c:\MrubiPrint

+NOTE: For pdf printing to work smoothly, make sure foxit pdf reader is installed on your windows pc and set as the default app for opening pdf files.
+This is because adobe reader demands manual intervention for printing pdfs